upandatom96/fake-fan-adam/src/assets/werewolf/compendium.md

-# One Night Ultimate Werewolf Compendium
+# One Night Ultimate Werewolf: Compendium

 This is an unofficial Compendium of the rules for Bézier Games *One Night Ultimate Werewolf* series.
+This Compendium includes content from Werewolf, Daybreak, Vampire, Alien, and Bonus Roles, but not any of the Superhero/Supervillain content.

 To purchase the games, check out [Bézier Games website](https://beziergames.com/).